Nansess/BaldMan-LavaSrc/README.md

 ## Purpose

-BaldMan LavaSrc is a fork of the original LavaSrc project aimed at providing a simpler, plug-and-play experience when integrating audio sources like Spotify, Apple Music, Deezer, and Tidal into applications without the hassle of managing API keys.
+BaldMan LavaSrc is a fork of the original LavaSrc project aimed at providing a simpler, plug-and-play experience when integrating audio sources like Spotify, Apple Music, Deezer, and Tidal into Lavalink without the hassle of managing API keys.

 Since the creation of this fork, the original LavaSrc (located at [topi314/LavaSrc](https://github.com/topi314/LavaSrc)) has integrated some of the enhancements developed here, such as automatic extraction for Apple Music and Spotify.
 However, this fork does not include newer LavaSrc features like lyrics support and LavaSearch, as the focus remains on simplifying the user experience.